Nitheeskumar1405/RealEstateManagementSystem/README.md

 Open the project in Apache NetBeans or your preferred Java IDE.
 Build and run the Property_Rental to launch the application.

 **Team Contributions**

 Team Members:

 Nitheeskumar Sivakumar(ID-219600710):

-GUI integrations (HomeScreenGUI), overall system architecture, and core functionality.
+*GUI integrations (HomeScreenGUI), overall system architecture, and core functionality.

-Landlord management and GUI components (Landlord.java, RegisterLandlordGUI.java, AmendLandlordGUI.java).
+*Landlord management and GUI components (Landlord.java, RegisterLandlordGUI.java, AmendLandlordGUI.java).

 Pranav Maurya(ID-229660590):

-Tenant management and related tests (Tenant.java, RegisterNewTenantGUI.java, AmendTenantGUI.java).
+*Tenant management and related tests (Tenant.java, RegisterNewTenantGUI.java, AmendTenantGUI.java).

 Jama Omer(ID-209611830):

-Property management, including GUIs and persistence (Property.java, RecordNewPropertyGUI.java, PropertyRent.java).
+*Property management, including GUIs and persistence (Property.java, RecordNewPropertyGUI.java, PropertyRent.java).

 Syed Almann(ID-229682780):

-Rentals and testing utilities (Rental.java, propertySaveTester.java, propertyLoadTester.java).
+*Rentals and testing utilities (Rental.java, propertySaveTester.java, propertyLoadTester.java).

-**License**
+**License:**

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-**Acknowledgments**
+**Acknowledgments:**

 Developed as part of a software engineering course.
 Special thanks to our professor for guidance and feedback.